 Of course, you can also serve this potato salad as a main dish since the cashews and potatoes are already very nourishing.

-Made this easy vegan potato salad, share a picture with me and comment below, or join me on Instagram!
+Have you made this easy vegan potato salad?
+Share a picture with me and comment below, or join me on Instagram!

 Vegan Potato Salad